notgiven688/webminerpool/README.md

 startMiningWithId(loginid, numThreads, userid)
 ```

-Get a loginid by opening *register.html* in SDK/xmr/other.
-You also find a script which enumerates all available pools and a script which shows you the amount of hashes calculated by a userid.
+Get a *loginid* by opening *register.html* in SDK/xmr/other.
+You also find a script which enumerates all available pools and a script which shows you the amount of hashes calculated by a *userid*.
 These files are quite self-explanatory.

 #### What are all the *.js files?